 Of course, that’s just the average medical office or lab–imagine what would happen if a major company’s supercomputer started giving people incorrect cancer treatment and advice?

 There’s something really wrong here.

-One study from 2017 offers further confirmation of how modern mobile healthcare solutions have been limited in their ability to address the real problems that patients and doctors face every day.
+One study from 2017 offers further confirmation of how modern mobile healthcare solutions have been limited in their ability to address the real problems that patients and doctors face every day even with great medical app ideas.
 While the tested healthcare apps in this study were created with the best of intentions, ultimately they failed to meet the needs, interests, or resources of their end-user respondents.

 So, what the heck is going on?

 In 2014, I led the development of a health-tracking platform for patients with autoimmune conditions.
 My team and I would centralize corresponding patient data and connect existing patients with each other, as well as with proper care.

 Wrong.
 During this two-year journey, I found out first-hand why mHealth applications like mine weren’t changing the face of healthcare in the way I and fellow healthcare app developers had predicted they would.
 Our ability to make machine learning actionable during treatment was hampered by firewalled gardens such as Epic EHR.
 Gathering data was the easy part; it was compliance, fragmentation, and the general nightmare of responding to data interoperability issues that had everyone jumping through hoops.
 To put it bluntly, it was like watching the blind leading the blind.
 Doctors, patients, entrepreneurs–each stakeholder would at best have only a partial understanding of the whole picture.